rphang/evilBPF/hide_pid/README.md

 So hiding a process is as simple as removing the directory for that process from `/proc`, right?
 The problem is that the kernel doesn't allow you to remove directories from `/proc`.
 So how do we hide a process?

-This current implementation support:

-- [x] Hiding a multiple processes at once
-- [x] Hiding a directory / files
-- [x] Dynamically adding / removing elements to hide at runtime

 ## Tracepoints

 When you're using `ps` or `top`, the `getdents64` syscall is used to list the contents of the `/proc` directory.
 This syscall is traced by the kernel, and a tracepoint is generated for each invocation of this syscall.
 We can use this tracepoint to alter the contents of the `/proc` directory at execution time.
 (So we are not really deleting the directory, we are just making it disappear at the output of the syscall)